 If you are interested, or have any questions, please email me – I’d love to hear from you.

-I recently started a series of bass group-classes in London, called ‘Beyond Bass Camp’ – beyondbasscamp.com has more details as well as a series of blog posts about my thoughts on bass teaching.
+I occasionally teach a series of bass group-classes in Birmingham, called ‘Beyond Bass Camp’ – beyondbasscamp.com has more details as well as a series of blog posts about my thoughts on bass teaching.

 And here’s a looping tutorial video from a few years ago on youtube: